Logo

 But like many financial services and investments, stablecoin yield strategies in DeFi have a variety of risks and annual percentage yields (APYs).
 In theory, this gives users the ability to match their risk preferences with a stablecoin yield strategy.

-When thinking of the safest stablecoins, crypto market natives usually point to either USDC, USDT, or DAI.
+When thinking of the safest stablecoins, crypto market natives usually point to either USDC, USDT, or USDS (formerly DAI).
 The ease of redemption of USDC for USD on Coinbase and monthly attestations that show that each USDC is backed gives assurance to holders.

-DAI is a crypto-backed stablecoin with a mix of collateral backing.
+USDS is a crypto-backed stablecoin with a mix of collateral backing.
 The majority of its backing is in stablecoins, while other cryptocurrencies can be used to mint DAI, too.
-DAI’s robust liquidation system and resilient smart contract security since its inception of 2017 has made it one of the most popular stablecoins.
+DAI’s robust liquidation system and resilient smart contract security since its inception of 2017 has made it one of the most popular stablecoins with a long risk free track record.

-Pairing these stablecoins with blue-chip DeFi protocols such as Aave, Compound, Curve, and Convex exposes investors to much lower risk than other options.
-These protocols are collateralized lending and market making platforms, with stablecoin interest rates from 2% to 6% if only using USDC, DAI and USDT.
+Pairing these stablecoins with blue-chip DeFi protocols that have robust security measures like Morpho, Sky, and Curve, exposes investors to much lower risk than other options.
+These protocols are collateralized lending and market making platforms, with stablecoin interest rates from 1.8% to around 6% if only using USDC, DAI and USDT.

-Stablecoins such as USDC are generally regarded as safe because of their asset backing with U.S Treasuries or USD, as compared to algorithmic stablecoins like UST.
+Holding stablecoins such as USDC is generally regarded as safe because of their asset backing with U.S treasuries or USD, as compared to algorithmic stablecoins like UST.
 Transparency in both stablecoin backing and yield generating protocols are key, as shown by the obfuscated handling of funds in Terra’s case.

-DeFi protocols such as Aave and Compound are coded to have everything done onchain, with execution of governance proposals under a 1 day timelock.
-Any suspicious activity from these protocols will be immediately detected on-chain.
+DeFi protocols such as Morpho and Curve are coded to have most operations done onchain, with execution of governance proposals under a 1 day timelock.
+Any suspicious activity from these protocols will be immediately detected onchain.

-Total value locked in these protocols acts not only as a sign of trust, but acts as a “bug bounty” for any hacker.
+Total value locked in these protocols and their liquidity pools acts not only as a sign of trust, but acts as a “bug bounty” for any hacker.
 If the protocol has been operating for a significant amount of time and value locked without any hacks, it is unlikely that such hacks are possible or they would have been done already.

 Protocols without lock-ups are also seen as safer, as users can pull funds if any risks change.